-Citation with stable link: Philip A. Harland, 'Persians: Pliny on the dissemination of Magian skill to the peoples of the world (first century CE),' Last modified January 22, 2023, http://philipharland.com/Blog/?p=12361.
+Citation with stable link: Philip A. Harland, 'Persians: Pliny on the dissemination of Magian skill to the peoples of the world (first century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 19, 2023, http://philipharland.com/Blog/?p=12361.

-Ancient authors: Various authors discussed in Pliny the Elder, Natural History, parts of books 28, 30, and 37 (link to Latin text and full translation).
+Ancient authors: Various authors discussed in Pliny the Elder, Natural History, parts of books 28, 30, and 37 (link).

 Comments: There was a tendency among some Greek (and less so Roman) intellectuals to portray the Persian Magians (Magi in Latin or Magoi in Greek) as a source of deep wisdom (see Magians and Persians under category four on wise “barbarians”).
 But alongside such Greeks are those who disparage the Magians and just about everything the Magians do.
 Pliny the Elder (first century CE) – who characterizes Magians as promulgators of “shocking lies” – is firmly in the latter camp.
 While on these two quite different evaluations of the Persian Magians – one positive ringing of the wise barbarian and the other starkly negative with suggestions of dangerous foreign practices – it is worth noting that both occur within the documents that ended up in the New Testament (on which go to this link).